 Wilmington & Northern Delaware

-Wilmington is Delaware's largest city and primary healthcare hub, anchored by ChristianaCare (one of the largest not-for-profit health systems in the country relative to state size) and Nemours Children's Health, Alfred I. duPont Hospital for Children.
+Wilmington is Delaware's biggest city and the hub of its medical economy, anchored by ChristianaCare (one of the largest not-for-profit health systems in the country relative to state size) and Nemours Children's Health, Alfred I. duPont Hospital for Children.
 Delaware's position between Philadelphia and Baltimore creates strong cross-border patient flows and dual-state payer enrollment requirements for many practices.

 ChristianaCare's dominant market position influences payer contract benchmarks and referral patterns throughout northern Delaware, while Highmark Blue Cross Blue Shield of Delaware serves as the state's primary commercial insurer.